Samuel Bastien powers Standard Liege past Cercle Brugge | Goal.com

 Against Paul Clement’s men, they put up a solid display, albeit, the first half ended 0-0.

-In the second half, they stepped up their game and deservedly went ahead in the 55th minute courtesy of Bastien strike after firing past goalkeeper Warleson thanks to an assist from Maxime Lestienne.
+In the second half, they stepped up their game and deservedly went ahead in the 55th minute courtesy of Bastien strike after he fired past goalkeeper Warleson thanks to an assist from Maxime Lestienne.

 Full Time | Standard de Liège 🆚 Cercle Brugge: 1-0 ✔— Standard de Liège (@Standard_RSCL) August 8, 2020